flatpak/flatpak-docs/docs/conventions.rst

 XDG base directories
 --------------------

 `XDG base directories <https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html>`_ are a Freedesktop standard which defines standard locations where user-specific application data and configuration should be stored.
+If your application already respects these nothing must be changed.

 By default, Flatpak sets three XDG base directories that should be used by applications for user-specific storage.
 These are: